 18. Dondurma (Turkish Icecream)

 It may look like normal ice cream, and it may even taste like normal ice cream, but Dondurma has a texture unlike any other ice cream in the world.
 The ingredients used make it resistant to melting and impart a sort of chewiness to the consistency.
 Dondurma vendors are known for putting on spectacular shows, spinning around giant masses of ice cream on long paddles and playfully flipping customer’s cones upside down.
-For more, check out my post on 14 foods you must try in Turkey!

 To learn more about Istanbul’s culinary scene, check out these tours